 Improve Your Recovery Time for Better Cybersecurity

 Despite thorough preparation, even the best security systems have the potential to fail.
 According to Symantec, IoT attacks increased by 600% in 2016.
-With the volume of cyber attacks growing, you need to have an Incident Response Plan (IRP) in place, in the event that a cyber attack occurs.
+With the volume of cyber attacks growing, you need to have an Incident Response Plan (IRP) in place.

 If you experience an attack, mobilize your response team, and identify the type of cyber attack and its cause.
 Consult any employees that were involved, and find out which information was released, if any.
 Then, respond to the cause of the attack.
 Secure your network by changing passwords, blocking malicious IP addresses, and repairing any vulnerabilities.